 Appreciation of Song Picturisation in Indian Cinema (Online)

-Appreciation of Song Picturisation in Indian Cinema (Online) from11th to 15thJuly 2020
+Online Evening Course: Appreciation of Song Picturisation in Indian Cinema scheduled from14th to 23rd Dec.
+2020

-Film and Television Institute of India (FTII), Pune, announces a five-day Short Course – Appreciation of Song Picturisation in Indian Cinema (Online).
+Film and Television Institute of India (FTII), Pune, under its FTII_Online initiative, announces a 10 daysOnline Evening Short Course – Appreciation of Song Picturisation in Indian Cinema.

 Following are the details in this regard;

-(1)Name of Course:Appreciation of Song Picurisation in Indian Cinema (Online)
+(1)Name of the Evening Course:Appreciation of Song Picurisation in Indian Cinema

-(4)Max. no. of participants:50 (Course will be conducted only if min. strength of 40 participants is reached)
+(5)Max. no. of participants:45 (Course will be conducted only if min. strength of 36 participants is reached)

-(8)Per Participant Course fee:Rs 4,600/- for Indian Nationals and Rs 13,800/- for Foreigners including NRI, OCI etc. Course fee is inclusive of GST.
+(9)Per Participant Course fee:Rs 5,000/- for Indian Nationals and Rs 15,000/- for Foreigners including NRI, OCI etc. including those who are presently staying outside India.
+Course fee is inclusive of GST.
 Course fee of selected participants will be non-refundable, non-transferrable, non-adjustable, etc. under any circumstances.
 Course fee of all the non – selected participants will be returned within 07 – 10 days of the course commencement.

-(10)Due date & time to submit application:8th July 2020, 6 pm IST.
+(11)Due date & time to submit application:23rd Oct.
+2020, 6 pm IST.
 Application submitted after due date & time will not be considered.

 Since the course is online, participants must have following facilities;